 Most Millennials with the bug to travel may think first of classic locations like Paris, or London.
 But these locations are outrageously expensive!
 Are they worth visiting?
 For sure.
 But consider some of the incredible, cheaper options when you’re first starting out traveling on a tighter budget.

-Even within the U.K. there are many cheaper and incredibly beautiful cities, like Newcastle on Tyne.
+Even in the most desirable destinations, there are cities and places that are incredibly beautiful, but overlooked because they aren’t famous or historically iconic.
+Those places are often WAY cheaper, and just as cool, as their better known counterparts.
 For countries that are SUPER cheap to travel in read up on Thailand, Cambodia, Bali, or even eastern European nations like Croatia.
-When I last shopped in Croatia, I found that my U.S. dollars when a lot farther than they do in the states.
+When I last shopped in Croatia, I found that my U.S. dollars went a lot farther than they do in the states.
 I was able to buy fashionable clothing there that I never could have back home!

 What Are Some Of Your Tips?